-- 100 CHEMISTRY AND SOCIETY 3 credits Corequisite: 3300:111, 3450:100.
-Qualitative introduction to chemistry using current world problems and commercial products, such as the ozone layer, nuclear fission, polymers and drugs, to introduce chemical principles. - 101 CHEMISTRY FOR EVERYONE 4 credits Integrated, honds-on laboratory instruction in the fundamental concepts of chemistry for general education and middle-level licensure for pre-service and in-service teachers. - INTRODUCTION TO GENERAL, ORGANIC, AND BIOCHEMISTRY I 3 credits Sequential.
+- 100 CHEMISTRY AND SOCIETY 3 credits

+Qualitative introduction to chemistry using current world problems and commercial products, such as the ozone layer, nuclear fission, polymers and drugs, to introduce chemical principles. - 101 CHEMISTRY FOR EVERYONE

+Integrated, hands-on laboratory instruction in the fundamental concepts of chemistry for general education and middle-level licensure for pre-service and in-service teachers.

+- 110 INTRODUCTION TO GENERAL, ORGANIC, AND BIOCHEMISTRY I 3 credits Sequential.
 Introduction to principles of chemistry and fundamentals of inorganic and biochemistry.
-Structure and chemistry of carbohydrates, lipids, proteins; biochemistry of enzymes, metabolism, radiation. - INTRODUCTION TO GENERAL, ORGANIC, AND BIOCHEMISTRY LABORATORY I 1 credit
+Structure and chemistry of carbohydrates, lipids, proteins; biochemistry of enzymes, metabolism, radiation.

-Prerequisite/Corequisite:
+- 111 INTRODUCTION TO GENERAL, ORGANIC,

+AND BIOCHEMISTRY LABORATORY I 1 credit

-3150:110.
+Prerequisite/Corequisite: 3150:110.
 Sequential.
+Laboratory

-Laboratory course applying principles of chemistry and fundamentals of inorganic, organic and biochemistry.
+course applying principles of chemistry and fundamentals of

+inorganic, organic and biochemistry.

-112 INTRODUCTION TO GENERAL, ORGANIC, AND BIOCHEMISTRY II 3 credits Prerequisite: 3150:110.
+- 112 INTRODUCTION TO GENERAL, ORGANIC,

+AND BIOCHEMISTRY II 3 credits

+Prerequisite: 3150:110.
 Sequential.
 Introduction to principles of chemistry and fundamentals of inorganic and biochemistry.
-Structure and chemistry of carbohydrates, lipids, proteins; biochemistry of enzymes, metabolism, radiation.

-113 INTRODUCTION TO GENERAL, ORGANIC, AND BIOCHEMISTRY LABORATORY II 1 credit Prerequisite/Corequisite: 3150:112.
+Structure and chemistry of carbohydrates, lipids, proteins; biochemistry of enzymes, metabolism, radiation. - 113 INTRODUCTION TO GENERAL, ORGANIC, AND BIOCHEMISTRY LABORATORY II 1 credit Prerequisite/Corequisite: 3150:112.
 Sequential.
-Laboratory course applying principles of chemistry and fundamentals of inorganic, organic and biochemistry.

-- 151 PRINCIPLES OF CHEMISTRY I 3 credits Introduction to basic facts and principles of chemistry, including atomic and molecular structure, states of matter and thermodynamics.
+Laboratory course applying principles of chemistry and fundamentals of inorganic, organic and biochemistry. - 151 PRINCIPLES OF CHEMISTRY I 3 credits Introduction to basic facts and principles of chemistry, including atomic and molecular structure, states of matter and thermodynamics.
 For the chemistry major, premedical student and most other science majors. - 152 PRINCIPLES OF CHEMISTRY I LABORATORY 1 credit Prerequisite or corequisite: 3150:151.
-Laboratory course applying principles of thermodynamics, chemical analysis, and laboratory practice. - 153 PRINCIPLES OF CHEMISTRY II 3 credits Prerequisite: 3150:151.
-Continuation of 151. including aqueous solution theory, chemical kinetics, equilibrium, electrochemistry and nuclear chemistry.
+Laboratory course applying principles of thermodynamics, chemical analysis, and laboratory practice. - PRINCIPLES OF CHEMISTRY II

+Prerequisite: 3150:151.
+Continuation of 151, including aqueous solution theory, chemical kinetics, equilibrium, electrochemistry and nuclear chemistry.
 For the chemistry major, premedical student and most other science majors. - 154 QUALITATIVE ANALYSIS 2 credits Corequisite: 3150:153.
 Laboratory course applying principles of chemical equilibrium to inorganic qualitative analysis. - 263,4 ORGANIC CHEMISTRY LECTURE I, II 3 credits each Sequential.
 Prerequisite: 3150:154 or permission.
 Structure and reactions of organic compounds, mechanisms of reactions. - 265,6 ORGANIC CHEMISTRY LAB I, II 2 credits each Sequential.
 Corequisites: 3150:263 and 264.
 Laboratory experiments to develop techniques in organic chemistry and illustrate principles.

-ANTHROPOLOGY 3230:
+ANTHROPOLOGY

-- 150 CULTURAL ANTHROPOLOGY 4 credits Introduction to study of culture, cross-cultural view of human adaptation through technology, social organization and ideology. - 151 HUMAN EVOLUTION 4 credits Study of biological evolution of Homo Sapiens, including primate comparisons and cultural development.
-One-hour laboratory using interactive computer programs, casts and Anthropology's cultural collection. - 251 HUMAN DIVERSITY 3 credits A study of the critical elements of world diversity, both cultural and biological.
+CULTURAL ANTHROPOLOGY 4 credits Introduction to study of culture, cross-cultural view of human adaptation through technology, social organization and ideology.

+HUMAN EVOLUTION 151 Study of biological evolution of Homo Sapiens, including primate comparisons and cultural development.
+One-hour laboratory using interactive computer programs, casts and Anthropology's cultural collection.

+251 HUMAN DIVERSITY 3 credits A study of the critical elements of world diversity, both cultural and biological.
 Cross-cultural comparisons of family, religion and politics in contemporary world.
 Multimedia and lecture.

-ECONOMICS 3250:
+ECONOMICS

-- 200 PRINCIPLES OF MICROECONOMICS 3 credits Analysis of the behavior of the firm and household, and the market processes affecting price, output and resource allocation.
-No credit if 3250:244 already taken. - 201 PRINCIPLES OF MACROECONOMICS 3 credits Prerequisite: 3250:200.
-Study of the economic factors that affect price level, national income, employment, and economic growth.
-No credit if 3250:244 already taken. - 244 INTRODUCTION TO ECONOMIC ANALYSIS 3 credits For engineering majors.
+200 PRINCIPLES OF MICROECONOMICS 3 credits Analysis of the behavior of the firm and household, and the market processes affecting price, output and resource allocation.
+No credit if 3250:244 already taken.

+PRINCIPLES OF MACROECONOMICS 3 credits

+Prerequisite: 3250:200.
+Study of the economic factors that af-201 fect price level, national income, employment, and economic growth.
+No credit if 3250:244 already taken.

+INTRODUCTION TO ECONOMIC ANALYSIS 244 3 credits For engineering majors.
 Intensive introduction to analysis of modern industrial society and formulation of economic policy.
 Structure of economic theory and its relation to economic reality.
-No credit to a student who has completed 3250:200, 201. - 248 CONSUMER ECONOMICS 3 credits Spending habits of American consumers, influences affecting finance, budget planning, saving programs, installment buying, insurance, investments, housing finance.
+No credit to a student who has completed 3250:200, 201.

-ENGLISH 3300:
+ENGLISH